Burnley (constituency): Boundaries

+Historic

 1868–1918: The townships of Burnley, and Habergham Eaves.

 1918–1983: The County Borough of Burnley.

 1983–1997: The Borough of Burnley.

 1997–2024: As 1983 but with redrawn boundaries, due to local government boundary changes in the mid-1980s.

 The review of parliamentary representation in Lancashire by the Boundary Commission for England in the 2000s proposed no change to the boundaries of the Burnley seat.
 The seat remained coterminous with the boundaries of the borough of Burnley (as it has been since 1983; before then, it was coterminous with the county borough of the same name).

+Current

+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the constituency is composed of the following (as they existed on 1 December 2020):